 » Learn more about Concern’s work in Syria

-Within the first 24 hours of fighting, the Office of the United Nations High Commissioner (OHCHR) reported 240 civilian casualties, including 34 deaths.
-The violence has not abated, and intense fighting has spread across the country.
-In less than a year, Ukraine became one of the world’s largest refugee crises and humanitarian crises, with 7.9 million refugees, 6.5 million Ukrainians displaced internally, and 17.7 million requiring some form of humanitarian assistance.
+In 2022, an eight-year crisis in eastern Ukraine became a major conflict in just a few weeks via a full-scale invasion.
+Within the first 24 hours of fighting, the UN reported 240 civilian casualties, including 34 deaths.
+Since then, the violence has not abated, and intense fighting has spread across the country.
+In less than a year, Ukraine became one of the world’s largest refugee crises and humanitarian crises, with 14.6 million people (nearly half the country’s population) in need of some form of assistance.

 » Learn more about the crisis in Ukraine